 At Venue, there was someone out there to greet us as we walked up to the front doors.
 He was so very friendly and said hello to the girls as well.
 When we walked in, my breath disappeared for a moment.
 There were people everywhere.
 Another woman said hello to us and then another and another.
 I walked up to the kid's area and filled out the necessary paperwork and off the girls went.
 While I was filling out paperwork, another 2 women came up to me and introduced themselves and went out of their way to be kind.
 I'm sure I looked like a woman completely lost and confused but the friendliness made me feel as if I was right where I needed to be.

 I didn't socialize.
-Being there was hard enough that I immediately sat down inside the theater (the service is held at Bert Church Theater in Airdrie) after the girls ran off to their own separate areas.
+Being there was hard enough that I immediately sat down inside the theatre (the service is held at Bert Church Theater in Airdrie) after the girls ran off to their own separate areas.
 What I saw was a shock to the system.
 Like no church service I had ever attended before.

 There were lights going all around and an area set up on stage for music.
 While I was sitting there soaking everything in, a man came walking up the steps and stopped and asked how I was doing.
 He sat down on the stair next to me and introduced himself and we chatted for a couple of minutes before getting up again.
 Seriously, I think the friendliest people attend Venue Church.